mohanveeramanikantak/FMML/README.md

 ## Introduction
 Welcome to the **Foundations of Modern Machine Learning** course repository!
 This course is designed for second or third-year undergraduate engineering students pursuing a B.Tech in India.
 Developed by IIIT Hyderabad’s Technology Innovation Hub, iHub-Data, this 50-week foundational program provides a comprehensive introduction to machine learning, covering essential topics like image processing, computer vision, robotics, NLP, pattern recognition, and speech processing.

-## Course Overview
-The course aims to build a strong foundation in machine learning with a balanced focus on theory and practice.
-It offers:
-- **50-week certificate program**: A structured curriculum with live online lectures and hands-on sessions.
-- **40+ projects and assignments**: Independent projects, quizzes, and assignments to reinforce learning.
-- **Personalized learning experience**: Interaction with IIIT-H faculty, mentors, and industry experts.
-- **Comprehensive curriculum**: From basic ML concepts to deep learning architectures.

-## Who Can Participate?
-- Students enrolled in a 4-year undergraduate engineering/technology program in AICTE-recognized institutions or reputed technical institutions in India.
-- Students in their second or third year of study.
-- Enthusiasts with a passion for Machine Learning, programming in Python, and exploring applications of Linear Algebra, Probability, and Statistics.

-## Unique Features
-- **Live and interactive sessions** with IIIT-H faculty and experienced mentors.
-- **Access to online labs** from the start of the program.
-- **Weekly commitment** of at least 2 hours for live sessions, learning, and assignments.
-- **Evaluation** through quizzes, assignments, discussions, and attendance.

 ## Curriculum Highlights
 1. **Introduction to ML**
 2. **Machine Learning Components: Data, Model, Evaluation**